bearddan2000/saltstack-cli-ruby-hello-world/README.md

 ## Description
-This is a POC project to demonstrate a install of ruby with ansible.
+This is a POC project to demonstrate a install of ruby with saltstack.
 Then running the classic ruby console app hello world.

 ## Tech stack
 - salt